spicecodecli/spicecode/README.md

-# SpiceCode CLI - Making your code spicier every day
+# 🌶️ SpiceCode CLI - Making your code spicier 🔥🥵

 ----------
 i will write a better tutorial later but for now basically just: